John Wolf (diplomat)

-John Stern Wolf (born 1948) served as a Foreign Service Officer with the Department of State from 1970–2004, including tours as Ambassador to Malaysia, Assistant Secretary for Nonproliferation, and Chief Monitor, The Middle East Roadmap for Peace.
+John Stern Wolf (born 1948) served as a Foreign Service Officer with the Department of State from 1970–2004, including tours as the twelfth Ambassador to Malaysia, Assistant Secretary for Nonproliferation, and Chief Monitor, The Middle East Roadmap for Peace.
 He retired in July 2014 as President of Eisenhower Fellowships in Philadelphia, Pennsylvania.

 Career

 Department of State

 Wolf served with the Department of State, entering as a Foreign Service Officer in 1970.
 He became Assistant Secretary for Nonproliferation on September 26, 2001.
 Concurrently, in June 2003, President George W. Bush appointed him as Chief, U.S. Coordination and Monitoring Mission for the Roadmap for Peace in the Middle East.
 Prior to these appointments, Wolf served from 1999–2000 as Special Adviser to the President and Secretary of State for Caspian Basin Energy Diplomacy.

 Following early assignments in Australia, Vietnam, Greece, and Pakistan, as well as in Washington, Wolf served as Principal Deputy Assistant Secretary of State for International Organization Affairs from 1989–1992, and Ambassador to Malaysia from 1992–1995.
 He was designated as Asia-Pacific Economic Cooperation (APEC) Coordinator in January 1996, and confirmed as Ambassador to APEC in February 1997.

-Wolf won the President’s Meritorious Service Award in 1992 and 2000, the State Department’s Charles E. Cobb, Jr. Award for Initiative and Success in Trade Development in 1993 and, in 2004, the Secretary of State’s Award for Distinguished Service.
+Wolf won the President's Meritorious Service Award in 1992 and 2000, the State Department's Charles E. Cobb, Jr. Award for Initiative and Success in Trade Development in 1993 and, in 2004, the Secretary of State's Award for Distinguished Service.
 In 1996, he received the annual APCAC Award from the Asia Pacific Council of American Chambers of Commerce.